Expected value of sample information calculations for risk prediction model development: Case study: GUSTO trial

 \section{Case study: GUSTO trial}

-As a case study, we apply our findings to GUSTO-I, a clinical trial of multiple thrombolytic strategies for acute myocardial infarction (AMI, or 'heart attack') (\citealp{GUSTO_1993}).
+As a case study, we apply these developments to GUSTO-I, a clinical trial of multiple thrombolytic strategies for acute myocardial infarction (AMI, or `heart attack') (\citealp{GUSTO_1993}).
 The GUSTO trial was a four-arm randomized clinical trial that compared the efficacy of different intravenous thrombolytic regimens for AMI.
 This dataset has been widely used for methodological research in predictive analytics (\citealp{Ennis_1998}).
 We use these data to build a prediction model for predicting 30-day mortality for AMI.
 We used sex, age, diabetes (yes or no), milocc (which part of the heart muscle is affected by the blocked artery and coded as 3=anterior, 4=inferior, 5=other, and 6=no MI), previous MI, hypertension, smoking, killip class, and treatment as covariates in the model.
-We consider risk threshold of 2\% as the default threshold, but will evaluate the model at the entire possible range of thresholds.
+Similar to our previous work, we set a risk threshold of 1\% as the default threshold, but will evaluate the model at the entire possible range of thresholds.

-Given the relatively large sample size (n=40830), the uncertainty in predictions when the model is fitted using the full sample is negligible.
-Indeed, a previous study reported an EVPI of 0 with the full dataset (thus, EVSI will be zero for all sample sizes [\citealp{Sadatsafavi_2023}]).
-In a similar fashion as \cite{Sadatsafavi_2023}, we took, without replacement, a random sub-sample of 1000 patients from GUSTO data and treat that as our development sample (current information).
+Given the relatively large sample size (n=40,830), the uncertainty in predictions when the model is fitted using the full sample is negligible.
+Indeed, a previous study reported an EVPI of 0 with the full dataset (thus, EVSI will be zero for all sample sizes).
+Therefore, we took, without replacement, a random sub-sample of 1,000 patients from GUSTO data and treat that as our development sample (source of current information).
+The logistic regression model fitted on this sample is given Appendix \ref{sec7:SM}.

 We start by drawing the decision curve at the entire possible range of thresholds, as shown in Figure \ref{Fig1} (panel A).
 The figure shows the NB of the model as well as the alternative default strategies (treat none and treat all).
 The model had higher expected NB than the alternative strategies at the all threshold values of interest.
 Additionally, panel (B) of Figure \ref{Fig1} shows the difference between the estimated NB of the model and that of the best alternative default strategy, i.e., $ENB(1,d)-max\left(0, ENB(2, d)\right)$, along with its bootstrap $95\%$ CI.
-Again, the model had a higher estimated NB that the default alternatives at the entire range of threshold values of interest.
+Again, the model had a higher estimated NB than the default alternatives at the entire range of threshold values of interest.